mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

 Here we see that the ``Inline`` annotation suggests that the Modelica compiler should inline the ``SimpleCalculation`` function.
-The function is inlined by replacing places where the function is invoked with the statements in the function that compute the output result.
+The function is inlined by replacing invocations of the function with the statements in the function that compute the output result.
 This is useful for functions that perform very simple calculations.
 In those cases, the "cost" (in CPU time) of calling the function is on